 echoes 2 is a new e-book to celebrate 20 years of the Red Moon Press series, New Resonances, which introduces up-and-coming haiku poets.
 The 10th biennial volume was published in 2017, bringing the total number of poets featured across the 20 years to 170. echoes 2 includes work from all 10 volumes.

-Snapshot Press has a number of recent e-books for free download.
+Snapshot Press has a number of e-books for free download and regularly adds new titles.
 Visit the website to choose a title.

 Seabeck Haiku Getaway: October 29-November 1, Washington State, US.
 Tom Painting is the guest speaker at this annual Haiku Northwest event.
 Will now be an online meeting (limited to 100), see the website for details.